v3io/iguazio_api_examples/taxi_streaming/README.md

 An application in the company's cars sends to the platform the cars' current GPS coordinates and the IDs of the drivers.
 In addition, the drivers report their current ride status (available, busy, or with a passenger).
 A producer application adds (ingests) the raw data into the platform as a continuous stream of data.
-A consumer application reads the data from the stream, in parallel to the data ingestion, and saves it to a NoSQL data table in a platform data container.
+A consumer application reads the data from the stream, in parallel to the data ingestion, and saves it to a table in a platform data container.
-In addition, the ride-status information is aggregated and saved to a NoSQL driver-status summary table that shows the current number of drivers in each status.
+In addition, the ride-status information is aggregated and saved to a driver-status summary table that shows the current number of drivers in each status.

 > **Note:** For demonstration purposes, the sample generates a CSV input file of randomly generated stream data in place of the real-time data transmission.